magento/devdocs/README.md

 ## Build using Vagrant

-To build the site locally using Vagrant you need only files placed in `vagrant/`.
+To build the site locally using Vagrant you need only the files in the `vagrant/` directory.
 For more information, see the [Vagrant README](vagrant/README.md).

 ## Requirements